 Do boiling water taps heat to 100°C?

 Most taps on the market don't dispense 100°C, instead dispensing water that is a couple of degrees cooler.
-This accounts for heat loss when the water is ran through the spout.
-However, this makes little difference when it comes to cooking and cleaning; in fact many hot drinks like tea and coffee should be brewed below 100°C, and a cold steel saucepan will sap a few degrees of heat from boiling water on contact anyway.
+This accounts for heat loss when the water is run through the spout.
+However, this makes little difference when it comes to cooking and cleaning; in fact, many hot drinks like tea and coffee should be brewed below 100°C, and a cold steel saucepan will sap a few degrees of heat from boiling water on contact anyway.

 Which boiling water tap should I buy?